Commit-Gated

 Side effects cannot occur except as a consequence of a validated, committed canonical state transition.

-Execution authority is structurally bound to canonical state — enforced by construction, not policy.
+Execution authority is structurally bound to committed canonical state — enforced as a direct consequence of the model definitions, not policy.

 I1